Inland Lakes Railway: Orlando Magic Express

 The Orlando Magic Express took passengers to Orlando for select Orlando Magic basketball games.
 One of the railway's larger excursions, trains traveled from Eustis to Downtown Orlando.
 Generally trains took roughly two hours to reach downtown and dinner was served in the dining car.
 Once the train arrived in Orlando, the conductor escorted passengers two blocks to the Amway Arena for the game.

 Rail Rambles

 Taken from the popular excursion trains by the Atlantic Coast Line in the 1950s and 1960s, The Florida Rail Adventures had created its own Rail Ramble excursion trains.
 Trains departed Eustis for an all day excursion on the entire railroad, including a trip all the way into downtown Orlando.
 The Railway's dining car was taken along for the excursion and offered lunch throughout the trip.
 Generally, photo run-bys were conducted on the return portion of the trip.
 Trains were diesel powered and had both open window and enclosed, air-conditioned cars.

 Special Excursions

 Throughout the year the railway offered many special excursions.
 Santa's Winter Wonderland Express, Gunfight at the O.K.
-Corral, Pumpkin Patch Express, & Day Out With Thomas were some of the special excursions operated.
+Corral, Pumpkin Patch Express, & Day Out with Thomas were some of the special excursions operated.

 Equipment

 Florida Rail Adventures has sold or auctioned many of its rail assets.
+Its main motive power consisted of EMD GP10 No. 8330 and EMD NW2 No. 15.
+No. 8330 was built as a GP9B for the Union Pacific before being converted by Illinois Central, and No. 15 was built for the Nickel Plate Road.